shotgunsoftware/tk-multi-publish2/docs/api.rst

 ===========

 The publish API gives developers access to the underlying data structures and methods used by the publish UI.
-Studios can use this interface to build more advanced custom publish workflows.
+They can use this interface to build more advanced custom publish workflows.

 The primary interface to the API is the :ref:`publish-api-manager` class which